Purcs3d/phishing-softhouse/README.md

 ## Our Git Conventions ##

+### Issues ###

+- Avoid having the *first character* in an issue be a number (0-9).
+This interferes with issue-ID fast tabbing when checking out a branch connected to the issue
+- Regard *milestones* as *sprints*.
+Milestone 1 is sprint 1, and issues should be added accordingly

 ### Add and Commit ###

 In your terminal, while standing inside the repo on your local computer, perform: